kachayev/fn.py/README.rst

 Streams and infinite sequences declaration
 ------------------------------------------

-Lazy-evaluated scala-style streams.
+Lazy-evaluated Scala-style streams.
 Basic idea: evaluate each new element "on demand" and share calculated elements between all created iterators. ``Stream`` object supports ``<<`` operator that means pushing new elements when it's necessary.